 Mérida, the state capital of Yucatán is a terrific hub for both ecological and archaeological adventure.
 Curiously, despite its tropical atmosphere, Mérida is actually located north of Mexico City (20° 58′ 12″ N compared to 19° 26′ 0″ N).
-And visitors find there are many things to do.

 Recalling a similar vista near Mérida, Spain, De Montejo christened the new city with the name of the old.
 On the south side of the plaza is the Casa de Montejo, the former residence of the conqueror.
 It is now, like many other aristocratic homes, a bank and museum.

 Mérida has numerous cultural attractions that spotlight regional history and culture.
 The Regional Museum of Anthropology is housed in a giant white mansion on the corner of Paseo de Montejo and Calle 43.
 Another must-visit is the Casa de la Cultura del Mayab located on Calle 63 between 64 and 66.

 Smaller museums include the Museum of the Yucatecan Song (Calle 57 between 48 and 50) and Dzibilchaltun’s Museum of Maya Culture (Mérida-Progreso Highway, Kilometer #16)

 Every evening the city sponsors cultural activities in the public plazas and parks.
 Thursdays, for example, you can listen to traditional Yucatecan serenades in Santa Lucia Park.
 On Mondays regional dances are performed at the City Hall.